demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 ### vt-search
 ***
-Search for an indicator in Virus Total.
+Search for an indicator in VirusTotal.

 #### Base Command